“I would like to be able to look Maitreyi in the eyes…” — Bengal Nights, 1933

 Note here that, as much in the fictitious account and as in reality, the cause of the separation is the same.
 No exaggerated walk-in of an acquaintance during coitus, or invented Fray Lawrence character, only a younger sister, seeing the two share a romantic kiss by a lake.
 A family member causing their breakup isn’t just real life, Eliade might have realized, but a literary element: the family, that is the primary social force of Indian society, broke the couple.
 Just one instance where fact and fiction compound.

-“How incabable we are of capturing the substance of vivid joy or pain at the moment of its experience.” — Bengal Nights
+“How incapable we are of capturing the substance of vivid joy or pain at the moment of its experience.” — Bengal Nights

-Devi’s novel addresses the discrepancies written by her former beau as impetus to author her work, It Does Not Die.
+Maitreyi Devi takes the fact-fiction discrepancies written by her former beau as impetus to author her work, It Does Not Die.
 Her medium, calling for truth, is the memoir; she recounts the forbidden relationship of 1930.
 But her style departs in a drastic way from Eliade’s straight-forward prose.
-Devi instead utilizes a blend of verse and erratic prose, peppered with at times simple storytelling, to orbit around various feelings that seem to arise and disappear as the author recalls and records her side of the coin.
-Notice the style: so flowing, yet jabbing, elusive, yet sustained.
+Devi instead utilizes a blend of verse and erratic prose, peppered with at times simple storytelling, to orbit around various feelings that seem to arise and disappear as the author recalls and records her side of the story.
+Notice the style in the following excerpt: so flowing, yet jabbing, elusive, yet sustained.

 “It’s on a moon-bathed night or on an evening quivering with the trembling light of the glow-worm, we move away together from the crowd, [my sister] will not leave us.
 She will run to catch up.
 I say to myself, Such Distance can come between two, even when walking side by side!
 But I have never discussed all this with him–not even how much I love him, because I am not sure of myself, I do not know whether this constant longing to see him, to be near him is really love–who can assure me on that point?
 Moreover, he will then become complacent–the bird of jealousy will fly away–I don’t want that–I like it more than anything else.” — It Does Not Die, 1974

-If this were a high school paper, then I might have been tempted to quote more from both texts, thereby churning out an extraordinarily long post.
-But I’ll stick to analyzing one critical moment, a single conversation roughly at the start of both books, that struck Eliade enough to write it, provoked Devi enough to rewrite it.
+If I were 15 myself, and I were a paper for high school English class, then I might have been tempted to quote more from both texts, thereby churning out an extraordinarily long post and meeting the arbitrary word count of my abuser.
+But I’ll stick to analyzing just one more critical moment before closing, a single conversation roughly at the start of both books, that struck Eliade enough to write it, and provoked Devi enough to rewrite it.

-According to Eliade, this conversation arises when discussing the nature of guests being sent by God:
+According to Eliade, the following conversation arises when discussing the nature of guests being sent by God:

 I had stressed these last words.
 She looked at me, reflected, closed her eyes, and when she opened them they were full of tenderness and affection; I had not seen such an expression in them before.